Open Carry in California Everything You Need to Know

 How Much Does a CCW Cost?

-The total cost to obtain a CCW permit in California is anywhere from $200 to $300.
+The total cost to obtain a CCW permit in California is anywhere from $200 to $300, as of our latest review.
 This total cost may include a $44 state fee and a licensing authority fee of up to $120 (20% collected at the time of application and 80% collected once issued).
+Costs can vary significantly by county, so applicants should contact their local sheriff's or police department to confirm exact fees and payment schedules before submitting an application.
+Some counties may also require additional fees for background checks or fingerprinting, so it's important to budget accordingly and ask about all potential costs upfront.

 Can I Carry a Gun on BLM Land in California?